Aiman-Jabaren/G13_ECE143_Project/README.md

 ### Run the code

-Run the appropriate functions for the plots you want by refereing to the file structure section above.
+Run the appropriate functions for the plots you want by refering to the file structure section above.